No. 18 Alabama wins 9th straight, 81-73 over Mississippi St

 Alabama entered the weekend with a two-game SEC lead.

-Freshman guard Joshua Primo scored 16 points and made four first-half 3s for the Tide, which finally faced a challenge after winning its past three games by an average of 27 points.
+Freshman guard Joshua Primo scored 16 points and made four first-half 3s for the Tide.

 Jones also had four steals and three blocked shots.
 Petty scored 12 points on four 3-pointers and Jaden Shackelford also had 12 for the Tide.
-Alex Reese scored 11.

 D.J.
 Stewart Jr. led Mississippi State with 27 points and Iverson Molinar added 19, but Stewart shot 9 of 21 and Molinar just 5 of 19.